 You know your child best – so call your pediatrician when you are worried, regardless of the temperature.
 When you feel uneasy, ask your doctor for specific advice.

-Babies older than 6 months: If the temperature is 103° F or higher and other symptoms (as aforementioned) show.
+If the temperature is 103° F or higher and other symptoms (as aforementioned) show you need to see a doctor.
 The most important thing is, how your baby looks and behaves.
 A febrile baby is tired and weak, of course, but if nothing appears out of the ordinary, there is no need to call the doctor.

 Also consult a doctor, if your baby: